MaherDeeb/Resistance_and_support_forex/readme.md

 where id is a unique value for each row

-We assume that the signal f has n data points which represent the total number of candles.
+I assume that the signal `f` has `n` data points which represent the total number of candles.
-For a given time period (t: int) which represents the number of considered candles we choose windows that will be shifted through the data starting from the latest value to the value l-t.
+For a given time period (`t: int`) which represents the number of considered candles I choose windows that will be shifted through the data starting from the latest value to the value `n-t`.
+I calculate the highest and lowest prices that are visited at the considered `window_i`.
+If the price reveres when reaching those prices, I consider those prices as strong prices.

 Inputs:
 * filename: CSV file that contains the data.